Makiato1999/Backend-Django-Notes/README.md

    - "I am a {0} student in {1}".format("Shawn", "UofM")
    - "I am a {} student in {}".format("Shawn", "UofM")
 5. loop
-   - for index, item enumerate(func):
+   - for index, item in enumerate(func):